-Double Ninth Day (Chong Yang Jie) is a traditional Chinese holiday and Taoist festival celebrated on the 9th day of the 9th lunar month hence its name.
+The Double Ninth Festival (Chong Yang Jie) is a traditional Chinese holiday and Taoist festival celebrated on the 9th day of the 9th lunar month – hence its name.
+In Japan, it's known as the Chrysanthemum FestivalEvidence of the celebration of Chong Yang Jie exists from as early as the East Han Period (25 CE).

 Double Ninth Day & The Yijing (I Ching)